mortenfc/donut-comparisons/readme.md

 ### TODO
 - Add raytracing and a mirror to opengl rendering
-- (Maybe) Make resolution an argument for the runtime calculation
+- Optimize render_frame to reduce amount of operations used to be able to compute more frames during compilation
 - Improve compile speed by using Bazel
+- (Maybe) Make resolution an argument